 She thinks she is living her life by Sundays.
 The days pass breathtakingly quickly.
 Helping her mother clean the house.
-Listening to her father drone on his work.
+Listening to her father drone on about his work.
 Walking every evening with Lucy, discussing living and life and loss and all the things she could think of.
-Every weekday blends into the other, from waking to feel the morning cold engulf her to lying to sleep, watching the black of the sky clash with a deep, dark red.
+Every weekday blends into the other, from waking to feel the morning cold engulf her to lying down to sleep, watching the black of the sky clash with a deep, dark red.
 Her days are quiet.

 Cousins flit between the empty days and rain and almost-storms.
 Fred came last Tuesday and Dominique and her father on Friday and Aunt Ginny with a reluctant Lily yesterday.
 She half wonders if her aunts are marching in and out because they pity her.
 But either way, Molly has grown accustomed to their voices stringing throughout the house.

 She wishes something - anything – would happen.
 There is solitude and solace and silence, but she wishes for something more.
 A small, secret part of her wishes she could take to the cold of the streets again with violin in hand, but she knows how that turned out last time.
 She stands on her doorstep and watches the stars rise and a light turn on and a car drive by and she wishes for something, someone to come and change everything.